-Years after Haiti's epic earthquake, the numbers still defy comprehension.
+Four years after Haiti's epic earthquake, the numbers still defy comprehension.
 Approximately 230,000 people were killed in a matter of moments and 2 million others were displaced.
 Over 70,000 homes, businesses and public buildings were destroyed.
 The national government was crippled; the dead included 25% of all civil servants.
 Nearly 5,000 schools were damaged or destroyed as the ground convulsed beneath the capital of Port-au-Prince and the surrounding countryside.
-Read our report: Haiti Three Years After: Sustaining Our Commitment to Children

 About Save the Children's Work in Haiti